Neringa Municipality: History

 Since 1252 the region was part of the State of the Teutonic Knights.
-In 1454, Polish King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
-After the subsequent Thirteen Years' War (1454–1466), it was a part of Poland as a fief held by the Teutonic Knights, and thus was located within the Polish–Lithuanian union, later elevated into the Polish–Lithuanian Commonwealth.
+In 1454, Polish King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the Prussian Confederation – a league formed in opposition to the Teutonic Order.
+After the subsequent Thirteen Years' War (1454–1466), the Teutonic Order regained authority over the town as a fief of the Polish Crown.
 From 1701 onwards it was part of the Kingdom of Prussia, and from 1871 it was also part of Germany.
-Already in 1569 a "confusion of languages" was noticed: German, Lithuanian, Latvian-Curonian (Nehrungs-Kurisch) and Prussian.
-Nehrungs-kurisch was the language of the fishers.
+Already in 1569 a "confusion of languages" was noticed: German, Lithuanian, Latvian-Curonian (Nehrungskurisch) and Prussian.
+Nehrungskurisch was the language of the fishers.

 Liudvikas Rėza, one of the most prominent Lithuanian language propagators and a linguist professor was born and living on the Curonian spit the 18th century, who added himself the second name – Gediminas in the honour of the Grand Duke of Lithuania.

 The colours of the typical houses are handed down from the pagan religion and symbolize Divinities: Earth (brown), Sky and Water (blue), Clouds and Spray (white).
 At the top two crossed "žirgeliai" (horse heads).

 The census of 1897 showed that about 60% used the Curonian language, on sea even 65%.
 In 1923, when sovereignty over the spit came to Lithuania, the inhabitants had problems with their nationality.
 Only few opted for Lithuania, many emigrated to Germany and others stayed as German "resident foreigners" in their villages.
 The result of the census of 1956: 59% Lithuanians, 21% Russians and only 15% (22 families) of the autochtone inhabitants.